Dover vs Paraform: Which recruiting model is right for your startup?

 Paraform’s cost per hire: Typically $15K-$50K+, since the fee is a percentage (15-30%) of the candidate’s salary.

-The reason for this difference is structural and straightforward.
+The reason for this difference is simple.
 Paraform operates on a contingency model, where multiple recruiters compete for the same role but only one gets paid.
-This means the majority of recruiters do uncompensated work, forcing them to charge higher success fees to make up for lost time on roles they don’t win.
-The companies that do hire end up subsidizing the companies that don’t.
+The majority of recruiters end up doing uncompensated work, forcing them to charge higher success fees to make up for lost time on roles they don't win.
+The companies that do hire end up subsidizing the companies that don't.

-With Dover, recruiters are paid for the actual work they do, rather than just the outcome.
+With Dover, recruiters are paid for the actual work they do, instead of just the outcome.
 This results in lower overall costs per hire, more predictable spending, and a better recruiter-client relationship.
-It also means companies aren’t relying on a model that inherently creates inefficiencies and wasted effort.
+It also means companies aren't relying on a model that inherently creates inefficiencies and wasted effort.

-Some founders wonder: “But isn’t paying only on success better?
-Doesn’t this align incentives perfectly?”
+Some founders wonder: "But isn't paying only on success better?
+Doesn't this align incentives perfectly?"
 Not exactly.
-While contingency recruiting means you don’t pay unless you hire, it also means you’re on the hook for a massive fee when you do.
-That’s why many startups eventually bring recruiting in-house after a couple of agency hires—because the costs become unsustainable.
-Dover, on the other hand, offers a flexible, long-term solution that scales with your company’s needs.
-With contingency, the customer is always unhappy: either you’re sad because you didn’t make a hire, or you’re sad because you paid a fortune.
+While contingency recruiting means you don't pay unless you hire, it also means you're on the hook for a massive fee when you do.
+That's why many startups eventually bring recruiting in-house after a couple of agency hires, with typical agency placement fees of 15 to 25% of first-year salary compounding quickly across multiple roles.
+Dover, on the other hand, offers a flexible, long-term solution that scales with your company's needs.
+With contingency, the customer is always unhappy: either you're sad because you didn't make a hire, or you're sad because you paid a fortune.

 Check out Dover’s full history of cost-per-hire data: dover.com/recruiter#cost-per-hire.